 Elements to be included in the meta title are –

 - The name of your business/website

-- Industry experts like Yoast and other SEO specialists also suggest including emoji in your meta title.
-Although it does not contribute towards how your content is ranked, it helps your search results stand out from the crowd and gather more clicks.
+- Industry experts like Yoast and other SEO specialists also suggest including emojis in your meta title.
+Although it does not contribute to how your content is ranked, it helps your search results stand out from the crowd and gather more clicks.

 Optimize the meta description